A competitive PvP Arena shooter, focused on getting people active in VR.

 Marketing Material

-I contributed to the marketing material shown above both, by helping to record footage, and the general marketing direction across the Spawnpoint sight for RE:COIL.
+I contributed to the marketing material shown above by helping to record footage and providing general marketing direction for RE:COIL on the Spawnpoint website.